PolitoInc/ELK-Hunting/ELK-cheatsheet.md

 * Password: logstasher (recommend changing with passwd)

 ### Start and Stop ELK Services
+Recent versions of Ubuntu and Debian use systemd and systemctl command to start and stop services.
+The DEB install configures the services, and you can start and stop them individuall with the following commands:
 ```
 sudo systemctl start elasticsearch.service
 sudo systemctl start logstash.service